pablorenato1/tic-tac-toe/README.md

 # Tic-tac-toe

 <p>
-A tic-tac-toe is one of the most common games in the childhood and i did this one so that i can practice what i learn and also improving what i think is a good addition to the game.
+The tic-tac-toe is one of the most common games in the childhood and i did this one so that i can practice what i learn and also improving what i think is a good addition to the game.
 </p>

 <p>